pbikki/portworx-install/README.md

 - A [Managed openshift cluster (ROKS) on IBM Cloud](https://cloud.ibm.com/docs/openshift?topic=openshift-clusters) to install portworx (atleast 3 workers).
 Refer
     > [About Portworx](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx#about-portworx) for the preferred worker node flavor and type.

-    > NOTE: ROKS cluster that has both public and private endpoints is used in setup.
-Setup might vary if private-only cluster is used.
-Refer [Managed OpenShift on IBM Cloud VPC cluster service architecture](https://cloud.ibm.com/docs/openshift?topic=openshift-service-arch#service-architecture_vpc) for more details
+    > NOTE: ROKS cluster that has both public and private endpoints is used in this setup.
+Some steps might vary if private-only cluster is used.
+Refer [Managed OpenShift on IBM Cloud VPC cluster service architecture](https://cloud.ibm.com/docs/openshift?topic=openshift-service-arch#service-architecture_vpc) for more details on the architecture of VPC Clusters

     As of now, on VPC as baremetal servers are not supported, SDS worker node options are not available.
 For Non-SDS worker nodes on Virtual machines, `b2.16x64` or better is preferred for portworx.
 - [ibmcloud cli](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli#shell_install)